-Apple has big AI ambitions — at a lower cost than its rivals
+Apple has big AI ambitions — At a lower cost than its rivals

-SAN FRANCISCO, May 3 — For most of the past year and a half, Apple Chief Executive Tim Cook has fielded questions from Wall Street analysts about his plans for artificial intelligence amid grumbling that the iPhone maker has no AI story to tell.
+NEW YORK, May 4 — For most of the past year and a half, Apple Chief Executive Tim Cook has fielded questions from Wall Street analysts about his plans for artificial intelligence amid grumbling that the iPhone maker has no AI story to tell.

-After the company reported quarterly earnings yesterday, Cook insisted that Apple will have concrete details about its plans for AI to talk about very soon.
+After the company reported quarterly earnings on Thursday, Cook insisted that Apple will have concrete details about its plans for AI to talk about very soon.

 Apple’s Big Tech rivals have spent comparable or even greater amounts on R&D over the same period, but they have also been spending heavily to build data centres to host AI services.